Mak2006/spring-labs/Java 10, 11 enhancements.md

 # Run down of new features in Java
 ## Java 11
+1. can use var in lambda
+2. HTTP Client
+3.
 ## Java 10
 2. Backward compatibilty is present
 3. Variable declaration Local variable type inference-